-- Scientific publications from the HPRC that provide the evidence-base for the impact of water-access and quality on children’s health, including evidence of successful strategies to increase water access and consumption in afterschool programs and a study comparing costs of different water delivery systems.
+- Scientific publications from the HPRC that provide the evidence-base for the impact of water-access and quality on children’s health

-OSNAP is an initiative designed to develop healthy habits related to healthy foods, drinks, and physical activity through sustainable policy and environmental strategies during out-of-school time hours.
-This initiative promotes the following water access and healthy foods and beverages goals:
+An initiative designed to develop healthy habits related to healthy foods, drinks, and physical activity through sustainable policy and environmental strategies during out of school time programs.